Astrophysicists solve the mystery of the heart-shaped feature on the surface of Pluto

 The new research suggests that a liquid ocean is not necessary to explain the position of Pluto’s core, Goetzi said in a press release.

-However, scientists suggest an alternative explanation: “In our simulations, Pluto’s primitive mantle has been completely excavated by the impact, and as the core material of the impacting body is scattered over Pluto’s core, it creates a local excess that could explain the migration toward the equator with no ocean underneath.”
+However, scientists suggest an alternative explanation: “In our simulations, Pluto’s primitive mantle has been completely excavated by the impact, and as the core material of the impacting body is scattered over Pluto’s core, it creates a local excess that might explain the migration toward the equator with no ocean underneath.”
 The surface, or often a very thin perimeter.”

 The results were published in the journal Nature Astronomy.